 The good news is that there are lots of natural remedies to potentially reduce nasal inflammation.
 Even if you only suffer from seasonal allergies, it is easy to bring airborne allergens into your home through your clothing and shoes or by leaving a door or window open.
 One way to combat both outdoor and indoor allergies is to buy hypoallergenic pillows and bedding.
 Also, wash these items as frequently as possible.
 Make a habit of changing out of your outdoor clothes as soon as you arrive home and placing your clothing in the laundry room, keeping doors and windows shut, placing shoes in a closet that is not in your bedroom, and using high-efficiency filters to prevent the spread of dust.

 While the aforementioned tips may help reduce your symptoms, they do not provide a long-term solution.
 Suffering from both allergies and sleep-related disorders may result in daytime sleepiness and fatigue.
 This spirals into a major problem that negatively impacts your productivity, alertness, and mood.
 By diagnosing the cause of your problems, we work with you to find the right solutions given your unique situation.
 This approach produces lasting results.
 We know how important consistent, quality sleep is to your well-being.
-Schedule an appointment with us today so we can help!
+Discuss how to get quality sleep with Dr.Pasha today.
+We can help!